equick/ssoterm/README.md

   `./ssoterm`

-This will prompt for your password which is used to log in to all hosts.
+This will prompt for your user id and password which is used to log in to all hosts.
 Navigate in the menu to the host you want to connect to.

 ###CONFIGURATION